Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Board of Commissioners and Board of Directors always manage and monitor the main risks of the Bank properly.
-Balancing between risk, compliance culture and capital adequacy is also a strategic policy pillar of the Bank.
-The Board of Commissioners and Board of Directors are assisted by the Risk Oversight Committee and Risk Management Committee, which regularly monitor and review the effectiveness of risk control and management at each meeting, also assisted by the Internal Audit Unit.
+The Board of Commissioners and the Board of Directors consistently manage and monitor the Bank’s key risks effectively.
+Maintaining a balance between risk levels, compliance culture, and capital adequacy is also part of the Bank’s strategic pillar policies.
+In implementing these policies, the Board of Commissioners and the Board of Directors is assisted by the Risk Oversight Committee, the Risk Management Committee, and other risk committees.
+They periodically review and evaluate the effectiveness of risk control and management at each meeting, also assisted by the Internal Audit Unit.

-The Board of Commissioners has established the Risk Oversight Committee (ROC), which consists of Independent Commissioners and Independent Parties who are competent and have backgrounds in accordance with the regulations and needs of the Bank.
-The ROC helps ensure that the implementation of the Bank’s risk management still meets the elements of adequacy of risk management procedures and methodologies, enabling the Bank’s business activities to remain under control at acceptable limits while still profitable for the Bank.
+The Board of Commissioners has a Risk Oversight Committee (ROC), whose members are Independent Commissioners and competent Independent Parties with backgrounds consistent with regulations and the Bank’s needs.
+ROC helps ensure that the Bank’s risk management implementation consistently meets the elements of adequate risk management procedures and methodologies, ensuring that the Bank’s business activities remain controlled within acceptable limits and profitable for the Bank.

-More detailed information is presented in this Annual Report.
+More detailed information is provided in this Annual Report.

 5.3.
 Integration of Governance, Risk Management, and Compliance 5.3.1 The Board of Directors establishes an integrated governance, risk management and compliance (GRC) system, by handling various uncertainties in an integrated manner and with high integrity, to ensure that the corporation can achieve its objectives.